Bhavik011/URLShortner/README.md

 ``` bash
 npm install
 ```
-This will all the required packages for this project
+This will install all the required packages for this project

 now to start server locally run this command: